NeobrainMobile/coding-challenge/README.md

 ## Features
+* As a User I should see a bottom bar ( first section it should list the github repositories, and in the second it should only display a text saying "Settings" in the middle).
 * As a User I should be able to list the most starred Github repos that were created in the last 30 days.
 * As a User I should see the results as a list.
 One repository per row.
 * As a User I should be able to see for each repo/row the following details :